pytorch/pytorch/README.md

 ### Imperative Experiences

-PyTorch is designed to be intuitive, linear in thought and easy to use.
+PyTorch is designed to be intuitive, linear in thought, and easy to use.
 When you execute a line of code, it gets executed.
 There isn't an asynchronous view of the world.
 When you drop into a debugger, or receive error messages and stack traces, understanding them is straightforward.
 The stack trace points to exactly where your code was defined.